chopfitzroy/hiccup/README.md

 A super strict yet probably too lenient methodology for writing maintainable CSS.

+### Intention

+To encourage minimal markup and help write concise and maintainable css.

 ### Why

 Why not use just another CSS naming convention like BEM or OOCSS.
 I found that they were either too dictating, too restrictive, or just made my class names rediculosly huge like `.some-class__child-class--class-modifier` really???
 O.o who wants that?